 Using Sage Leaves From Your Garden

 Sage leaves add flavor at any stage of the plant’s life.
 Most herbs develop a bitter taste after the plant flowers.
 This is not true of sage; use it any time.
-Trim the plant on a regular basis, as you would any herb.
+Trim the plant regularly, as you would any herb.
 This will prevent it from developing a thick woody stem, which is negative for flavor.

 Cut the leaves with scissors or a sharp blade.
 Remove the leaves from the stems, rinse in cold water, and pat dry.
 According to your recipe, you can chop or mince them or slice them into a chiffonade.

 Make A Chiffonade From Your Sage Leaves

 Remember the three steps: stack-roll-slice.
 Stack your leaves, roll them like a little cigar, and slice them into narrow diagonal strips.
 This ensures that the flavor can be evenly distributed in your dish, and it does not hurt that it looks like a great chef made it!